-Polarised sun lenses block glare from flat reflective surfaces such as water or glass.
+Polarised sunglasses are fitted with lenses that block glare from flat reflective surfaces such as water - as well as provide UV protection.
 If strong reflections bother you, polarised sunglasses minimise this effect for improved visual clarity, definition and colour perception.

-To understand how polarised sunglasses work, this guide explains the effects of glare and how these premium lenses help to improve your vision.
+To hep you understand how polarised sunglasses work, this guide explains the effects of glare and how this premium type of lenses help to improve your vision.